 The Deafness Resource Centre provides services that aim to empower, support and enhance the quality of life of D/deaf people.

-“St Helens and District Society for Deaf People” was established in St Helens in 1928.
-In 2009, the charity became a registered incorporated charity and was renamed Deafness Resource Centre.
+“St Helens and District Society for Deaf People” was established in St Helens in 1928 by a group of Missioners who worked independently to support the D/deaf community.
+Over the years the organisation has developed and in 2009, became a Registered Incorporated Charity and was renamed Deafness Resource Centre Ltd.

 According to UK statistics, 1 in 7 people have some form of deafness – they could be your friends, family, customers, colleagues or visitors.